cdpxe/WendzelNNTPd/README.md

 **WendzelNNTPd** is an **easy to configure Usenet server** (NNTP daemon).
 WendzelNNTPd breaks down complicated things into an easy-to-use configuration file and tool.
 The server is portable (Linux/*BSD/*nix), supports IPv4 and IPv6, AUTHINFO authentication, contains support for Access Control Lists (ACL), Role-based Access Control (RBAC) and supports invisible newsgroups.
 It currently supports MySQL and SQLite backends.

 This server is tailored for workgroups, where users trust each other and where no synchronization with other usenet servers is necessary.
 For this reason, not all advanced NNTP features are included (e.g. commands for server synchronization).
-The server is also not a suitable for confidential environments as it lacks TLS support and strong hardening.
+The server is also suitable for confidential environments.
+It supports server authentication and data encryption by TLS.

 ## Download